orium/cargo-rdme/README.md

 # which to extract the documentation from.
 It can be useful to also set `readme-path` to create
 # the README file in the root of the project.
 workspace-project = "subproject"

+# Defines the base heading level to use when inserting the crate’s documentation in the
+# README.
+If this is not set the crate’s documentation will be inserted with its sections
+# belonging to the README section where the insertion happens.
+heading-base-level = 0

 # The default entrypoint will be `src/lib.rs`.
 You can change that in the `entrypoint` table.
 [entrypoint]